patrickrohr/SAMD21/README.md

-# SAMD21 Board Support Package
+# SAMD21 FreeRTOS Board Support Package
 ## Overview
-Work in progress board support package for ATSAMD21.
+Work in progress FreeRTOS BSP for ATSAMD21.
 This project also includes a 'barebones' build system based on the GNU toolchain.
 Right now, this project includes:

   - Clock Peripheral Interface
   - Generic Clock Controller Peripheral Interface